 Going to school during COVID-19 has meant more online classes, which Arietha appreciates because it promotes safety.
 She also has heightened awareness of health and safety as a family child care provider.
 “COVID has changed the world.
 We have to be so mindful and careful since the program is in our home.
 We have to ask parents about their health and practices every day.
 We are striving to follow the rules.
 It’s a different time that we are in,” she said.

 Her biggest challenge, though, existed even before COVID-19 and has worsened during the pandemic.
 “We are overworked and underpaid, and that has always been true,” Arietha said.
 “Parents want the best for their children, we all do, but they just can’t always pay the costs of that care.
 I still give care like I would to my own children, even when parents can’t pay.”

-That’s where Infant-Toddler Educator AWARD$® comes in.
-Arietha said, “AWARD$ helps mitigate financial stress that I face as an early educator.
+That’s where Infant-Toddler Educator AWARD$® Plus comes in.
+Arietha said, “AWARD$ Plus helps mitigate financial stress that I face as an early educator.
 Compensation is a big issue.
 It is insufficient to meet the cost of living.
 It has helped me be more financially successful.
 When families can’t pay more, it helps balance that out.
 Seeing growth in the children keeps me going and it’s about the passion for children, but you still need fair compensation to be able to do this work.”

-Arietha is very grateful to the Division of Child Development and Early Education (DCDEE) for funding AWARD$.
+Arietha is very grateful to the Division of Child Development and Early Education (DCDEE) for funding AWARD$ Plus.
 She said, “I want to thank DCDEE so much for lifting the financial stress that early educators face and I want to personally thank them for contributing to my financial success.”
 She also wants the same compensation opportunities for others in the field.